 All of these choices can be at least theoretically used to bet that the VIX index will go down.
 Futures contracts or VXX can be shorted, VIX or VXX puts can be bought, or calls shorted.

 - None of them track the VIX index particularly well, they tend to lag the index considerably

-- Long VIX / VXX options have serious time decay issues—if the VIX doesn’t drop when you expect your positions bleed money.
+- Long VIX / VXX put options have serious time decay issues—if the VIX doesn’t drop when you expect your positions bleed money.

 - Because volatility products are relatively volatile the premiums on options tend to be expensive.

 - Unhedged short positions leave you exposed to losses larger than your initial investment if you forecast incorrectly.
 Your losses if the index spikes won’t be unlimited because nothing goes up infinitely, but it could be enough to really hurt.
-Even the lethargic VXX managed rallies of around 2X in 2010 and 2011.
+Even the lethargic VXX managed rallies of around 2X in 2010, 2011 and 2018.

 On the positive side of betting that the VIX index will go down, the VIX index and all of its proxies show mean reversion.
 After it spikes up, fear always subsides, and any surviving short position would reduce its losses over time and potentially turn profitable—assuming you didn’t get in when the VIX index was really low.

 Better yet, short positions on VXX or similar products will also profit from the contango associated with the volatility futures these products are based on.